GraceAn0111/micro-arcade/README.md

 ## Step 2 of 3

 Only one person per team needs to complete the following instructions.
+To complete this step, you **must** have the correct GitHub usernames for all of you team members.

+Have ONE PERSON on your team sign your team up for a GitHub repository.

+* Have one person head to https://eecs183teams.herokuapp.com/[https://eecs183teams.herokuapp.com/^]
+* Login with you U of M uniqname
+* Choose a team name, only alphanumeric characters can be used
+* Enter each team member’s info
+  * For each team member, make sure their uniqname is spelled correctly
+  * Make sure each member’s github username is correct and contains "EECS183:<your uniqname>" in their bio
+* Choose a project
+* Submit!
+  * After a few seconds the page should update to show your team members and the project you chose

+## Step 3 of 3

+Only one person per team needs to complete the following instructions.
-Submit your proposals in PDF format by **Sunday 3/25** to [EECS 183 on Gradescope](https://www.gradescope.com/courses/18600).
+Submit your proposals in PDF format by **Sunday 3/31** to [EECS 183 on Gradescope](https://www.gradescope.com/courses/36883).

-* Head to [EECS 183 on Gradescope](https://www.gradescope.com/courses/18600).
+* Head to [EECS 183 on Gradescope](https://www.gradescope.com/courses/36883).
 Then choose **Proposal: Arduino** from the assignments list.
 Select **Submit PDF** and upload your proposal.pdf.
 * Once the PDF file has been uploaded, select pages corresponding to each part (i.e., question) of the proposal assignment.
 Click **Save**.
 * Click on **Add Group Member** on the top right.
 Add the three other members of your team by typing their names or email addresses.
 Once everyone on your team is in the list, click **Save**.
 Everyone who has been added to the group on Gradescope will receive an email and will be able to access the submission, including the score and staff's comments after the proposal has been graded.

-## Step 3 of 3

-Only one person per team needs to complete the following instructions.
-To complete this step, you **must** have the correct GitHub usernames for all of you team members.

-Have ONE PERSON on your team sign your team up for a GitHub repository.
-The signup page will be announced on the course website, TBA.

 # Project Submission